klopsi/unicolexport/README.md

 Finding no editor for unicode art, i made this python plugin for gimp that exports an image to unicode block graphics, using the 16-color mIRC palette.

 It is an entertaining challenge to draw pictures at low resolution with very few colors.
 It's fun to share them too.
 Make your own art and paste it to IRC channel ##ascii on the Freenode IRC network.

-USAGE:
+Installation:

+Linux:   Copy unicolexport.py to your ~/.gimp-2.8/plug-ins
+Windows: Install Linux

+Instructions:

  0) Run GIMP, preferably from a terminal.
  1) Open the image to export in GIMP